 - Architecturally, Nepal proposed during the golden age when Malla kings ruled the country.

-- Nepal does not celebrate Independence Day as it has never been colonized till date.
+- Nepal does not celebrate Independence Day as it has never been colonized to date.

 - Nepal is renowned for the presence of Gurkha soldiers.
 They have successfully protected the country and their fighting ability has proven to be impressive over the years.